List of awards and nominations received by Carrie Underwood: Golden Globe Awards

 The Golden Globe Awards were established in 1944 by the Hollywood Foreign Press Association to celebrate the best in film and television.

 GMA Dove Awards

 A Dove Award is an accolade by the Gospel Music Association (GMA) of the United States to recognize outstanding achievement in the Christian music industry.
 The awards are presented, since 1969, at an annual ceremony called the GMA Dove Awards.
-Underwood has one two awards out of three nominations.
+Underwood has won two awards out of three nominations.

 Grammy Awards

 The Grammy Awards are presented annually by the National Academy of Recording Arts and Sciences for outstanding achievements in the music industry.
 Presented since 1958, Underwood has won eight awards, from 16 nominations.
 In 2007, she became only the second country artist in history to win the Best New Artist award, following LeAnn Rimes (1997).